 It may be helpful to include here some comments about these forms and some general information about searches and search procedures, to anticipate some of the questions that may occur to you.
 Before doing so, though, let me remind you that all searches need prior approval from the Office of the Dean of the Faculty.
 As usual, we will have preliminary discussions late in the spring or early in the fall to review proposed searches in the light of departmental staffing budgets and possible start-up costs, before the searches are approved.
 This office is available to help in all of your recruitment efforts.
 If you have any questions about search procedures or about affirmative action requirements, please feel free to contact the Office of the Dean of the Faculty.

-No search is required if the appointee is 1) a visitor from another institution; 2) a current member of the University's administrative staff or an academic professional (librarian, researcher, specialist); 3) an unenrolled Princeton Ph.D. candidate serving as a lecturer for no more than two years; or 4) a lecturer whose appointment is for one semester or less.
+No search is required if the appointee is 1) a visitor from another institution; 2) a current member of the University's administrative staff or an academic professional (librarian, researcher, specialist); 3) an unenrolled Princeton Ph.D. candidate serving as a lecturer for no more than two years.

-Regular search procedures, described next, apply to all faculty appointments that are more than one semester (unless the appointee is represented in the paragraph above).
+Regular search procedures, described next, apply to all faculty appointments (unless the appointee is represented in the paragraph above).
 Note that a search is required whenever a former visitor is identified for a non-visiting appointment of more than one semester.

 You must be certain to advertise for all positions for which a search is required, and to advertise sufficiently widely to make an effective effort to attract a diverse group of candidates of the position.
 If specific minimum qualifications or special credentials are listed in the advertisements, appointments can be made only of individuals who fulfill these requirements; if there are no such individuals, the department must open another search before an appointment can be made.
 It is important to keep and maintain the information requested about pools of candidates in the files of the department for a period of at least three years; you should keep records that distinguish between the broadest pool of candidates identified through any means whatsoever and the more restricted pools of those candidates considered most seriously of interviewed.